gama79530/DesignPattern/README.md

 1. Identify the aspects of your application that vary and separate them from what stays the same.
 1. Program to an interface, not an implementation.
 1. Favor composition over inheritance.
+1. Strive for loosely coupled designs between objects that interact.

 ## Summary
 ### What is pattern